spotify/ratatool/ratatool-diffy/diffy.md

 Diffy
 =======

 Diffy contains record diff-ing classes that can be utilized by BigDiffy to perform Diffs over large datasets.
+Supported filesystems include Local, GCS (`gs://`), and HDFS (`hdfs://`)

 # BigDiffy